constantin-george/constantin-george.github.io/_pages/about.md

 I currently research reproductive senescence in sea turtles, and I am particularly interested in the intersection between foraging ecology and the rate of aging.
 I approach my research through a statistical framework.

-While, for the most part, my focus has been on sea turtles, I am deeply interested in population modeling and its application to conserving fragile ecosystems and threatened species.
+While, for the most part, my focus has been on sea turtles, I am deeply interested in population modeling and its application to wildlife conservation.
 I feel by understanding the underlying mathematics of biological systems you gain a deeper insight into the nuts and bolts of how these systems function.

 I have worked in various roles on multiple projects, both governmental and non-governmental, around the world.
 These include [ARCHELON, the Sea Turtle Protection Society of Greece](https://www.archelon.gr/index_eng.php), [Reef HQ, The Great Barrier Reef Aquarium](https://www.reefhq.com.au), and the [Sea Turtle Conservancy](https://conserveturtles.org).